 You can configure URL filtering for user defined Access Policy groups and the Global Policy Group.
-To configure URL filtering in an Access Policy group:

-- Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link in the policies table under the URL Filtering column for the policy group you want to edit.
-The Access Policies: URL Filtering: policyname page appears.
+- Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link in the policies table under the URL Filtering column for the policy group you want to edit. - Step 3 Optionally, in the Custom URL Category Filtering section, you can add custom URL categories on which to take action in this policy: - a.
+Click Select Custom Categories. - b.
+Choose which custom URL categories to include in this policy and click Apply.